Prabin8144/Prabin8145/Dunzo/README.md

 # Dunzo
 Hello, hope you are doing well.
-I am Rounak Abraham a FT-WEB-16 student at Masai School.
+I am K Prabina Choudhury a FT-WEB-16 student at Masai School.
 Currently I am in Unit-3.
-Its the construct week and me and my teammates Sangam Kumar Singh, Ratnesh Pandey, Neha Kumari, Ravi Bhushan and K Prabina Choudhury cloned the website dunzo.com.
+Its the construct week and me and my teammates Sangam Kumar Singh, Ratnesh Pandey, Neha Kumari, Ravi Bhushan and Rounak Abraham cloned the website dunzo.com.
 Dunzo is an Indian company that delivers groceries and essentials, fruits and vegetables, meat, pet supplies, food, and medicines in major cities.
 We have used HTML, CSS and Java Script to build this website.
 When you visit our website you will directed to the landing page by default.
-The landing page is made by me.
+The landing page is made by Rounak.
 The image below is the screenshot of our landing page:
 ![Screenshot (57)](https://user-images.githubusercontent.com/100183222/161419353-80e8c085-2c7f-414a-bf9b-551f74a25a28.png)

 You need to click on the signin button on the top right corner of the website in order to signin.
 This is a screenshot of the signin button: